elopio/docs/source/includes/_transactionAPI.md

 ```
 #### [Dispute Bond Token Contract Code](https://github.com/AugurProject/augur-core/blob/develop/src/reporting/disputeBondToken.sol)

-#### augur.api.DisputeBondToken.transfer({ \_signer, disputeBondToken, destinationAddress, attotokens[, onSent, onSuccess, onFailed ]})
+#### augur.api.DisputeBondToken.transfer({ \_signer, disputeBondToken, destinationAddress, attotokens, onSent, onSuccess, onFailed })

 The `transfer` transaction will change the current bond holder to the specified `destinationAddress`.
 This transaction will fail if the `msg.sender` isn't the bond holder of the specified `disputeBondToken` or if the value of `attotokens` isn't equal to `1`.
 This transaction will spawn a `Transfer` event which will record the from address (`msg.sender`), to address (`destinationAddress`), and `attotokens` amount transferred (`1`).
-As with all transactions that will modify the blockchain, a `_signer` is required and should be the `privateKey` Buffer for the account sending the transaction or a signing function (hardware wallets).

-#### augur.api.DisputeBondToken.withdraw({ \_signer, disputeBondToken[, onSent, onSuccess, onFailed ]})
+#### augur.api.DisputeBondToken.withdraw({ \_signer, disputeBondToken, onSent, onSuccess, onFailed })

 This transaction is used by the bond holder of the specified `disputeBondToken` to withdraw reputation tokens earned by correctly disputing the outcome of the `disputeBondToken`'s market that hasn't caused a fork.
 This transaction will fail to pay out reputation tokens if the `msg.sender` isn't the bond holder for the specified `disputeBondToken`, if the market for the `disputeBondToken` isn't finalized, if the market is finalized but the final payout distribution hash is the same distribution hash challenged by the `disputeBondToken`, or if this `disputeBondToken`'s market has caused a fork.
-As with all transactions that will modify the blockchain, a `_signer` is required and should be the `privateKey` Buffer for the account sending the transaction or a signing function (hardware wallets).

-#### augur.api.DisputeBondToken.withdrawToBranch({ \_signer, disputeBondToken, shadyBranch[, onSent, onSuccess, onFailed ]})
+#### augur.api.DisputeBondToken.withdrawToBranch({ \_signer, disputeBondToken, shadyBranch, onSent, onSuccess, onFailed })

 This transaction is used by the bond holder of the specified `disputeBondToken` to withdraw reputation tokens earned by correctly disputing the outcome of the `disputeBondToken`'s market that has caused a fork.
 This transaction will fail to pay out reputation tokens if the `msg.sender` isn't the bond holder for the specified `disputeBondToken`, if the `shadyBranch` isn't the child branch of the branch containing this `disputeBondToken`, if this `disputeBondToken`'s market has not caused a fork, if the payout distribution hash for the parent branch of `shadyBranch` is the same distribution hash challenged by the `disputeBondToken`.
-As with all transactions that will modify the blockchain, a `_signer` is required and should be the `privateKey` Buffer for the account sending the transaction or a signing function (hardware wallets).

 Market Tx API
 ----------------------